The safety guide will show you everything you need to know to use your printer safely

 Pay attention to the temperatures screen to know when the hotends or the heated bed are too hot to touch them.

-If you need to remove the printing surface when this and the hotends are hot, stop any process, make sure that the printing heads are over the purge tanks, and use heatproof gloves to remove the printing surface.
+If you must remove the printing surface when it and the hotends are hot, stop any process, make sure that the printing heads are over the purge tanks, and use heatproof gloves to remove the printing surface.

-Do not put any object or part of the body between the moving parts of the printer, when it is moving or can start moving.
-Check that the moving parts are free of any obstacle before starting to work with the printer, to avoid damage to the motors, linear bearings, and rails.
+Do not put any object or part of the body between the moving parts of the printer when it is moving or about to start moving.
+Check that the moving parts are free of any obstacle before starting any work with the printer, in order to avoid damage to the motors, linear bearings, and rails.

-If you need to move up the build plate, do not force its movement, it can damage the printing platform and the mechanical parts of the BCN3D Sigma D25.
+If you need to move the build plate up, do not force its movement, as it could damage the printing platform and the mechanical parts of the BCN3D Sigma D25.

 If the printer does a movement that results in a crash, turn off the printer and check if any component is damaged.
 Usually, these problems are caused by an endstop malfunction.
 You can try to change the endstop or check if the flat cable is properly connected, check these guides to get more information about this:

 The printing materials are not innocuous and emit toxic fumes.

 It's recommended to always print in large, well-ventilated spaces, use a protective mask, and do not breathe closer than 25 cm from the toolhead when printing.

 In order to ensure easy access to the printer during maintenance tasks or its normal use, install the BCN3D Sigma D25 with enough space between walls and other equipment.

 The 3D printer will need a clearance of 100mm at the sides to get easier access to the power button and its side handles.